List of video game genres

 A video game genre is a specific category of games related by similar gameplay characteristics.
 Video game genres are not usually defined by the setting or story of the game or its medium of play, but by the way the player interacts with the game.
-For example; a first-person shooter is still a first-person shooter regardless of whether it takes place in a science fiction, western, fantasy, or military setting; so long as it features a camera mimicking the perspective of the protagonist (first-person) and gameplay centered around the use of ranged weaponry.
+For example, a first-person shooter is still a first-person shooter regardless of whether it takes place in a science fiction, western, fantasy, or military setting, so long as it features a camera mimicking the perspective of the protagonist (first-person) and gameplay centered around the use of ranged weaponry.

 Genres may encompass a wide variety of games, leading to even more specific classifications called subgenres.
 For example, an action game can be classified into many subgenres such as platform games and fighting games.
 Some games, most notably browser and mobile games, are commonly classified into multiple genres.

 The following is a list of most commonly defined video game genres, with short descriptions for individual genres and major subgenres.

 Action

 Action games emphasize physical challenges that require hand-eye coordination and motor skill to overcome.
 They center around the player, who is in control of most of the action.
-Most of the earliest video games were considered action games; today, it is still a vast genre covering all games that involve physical challenges.
+Most of the earliest video games were considered action games.
+Today, it is still a vast genre covering all games that involve physical challenges.

 Action games are classified by many subgenres.
 Platform games and fighting games are among the best-known subgenres, while shooter games became and continue to be one of the dominant genres in video gaming since the 1990s.
 Action games usually involve elements of twitch gameplay.

 Platform games

-Platform games (or platformers) have gameplay primarily centered around jumping and climbing to navigate the player's environment.
+Platform games, or platformers, have gameplay primarily centered around jumping and climbing to navigate the player's environment.
 They may have enemies or obstacles to avoid and fight or may just be pure jumping puzzles.
 Generally the playable characters in a platform game are able to jump many times their own height and the player is offered some control over their movement in midair as well as the height and distance of their jumps.
 Settings tend to be vertically exaggerated with much uneven terrain that the player can leap up to or fall off of.

-Donkey Kong (1981) was one of the earliest and best-known platformers; the American gaming press classified it using the term climbing game at the time.
+Donkey Kong (1981) was one of the earliest and best-known platformers.
+The American gaming press classified it using the term climbing game at the time.
 Super Mario Bros.
 (1985), a platformer, was one of the best-selling games of all time, with more than 40 million copies sold.

 Shooter games

-In shooter games (or simply shooters), players use ranged weapons to participate in the action, which takes place at a distance.
-Most shooters involve violent gameplay; lethal weaponry is used to damage opponents.
+In shooter games, or simply shooters, players use ranged weapons to participate in the action, which takes place at a distance.
+Most shooters involve violent gameplay.
+Lethal weaponry is used to damage opponents.
 However, some shooters, such as Splatoon, have non-violent objectives.

+Shooters, aside from subgenre classifications, can be further classified by their perspective of play.